ian-bateman/os-xtoo/README.md

 including working live ebuilds.
 All ebuilds in this overlay should be production quality and many are used in production, though some are not.
 Contributions are welcome, but for the present time will only be accepted on a limited basis.
-We are one a mission not documented, and not much time to document to bring others on board.
-Though that will happen soon as things settle.
-To much is in flux at the moment.

 This is the most comprehensive Java and Enlightenment repository!